BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 # Understand, Find, Fix

-We now have the groundwork layed out and can start to think about how to debug.
+We now have the groundwork laid out and can start to think about how to debug.
 A lot of sources and books about debugging and problem solving all identify a process somewhere between 4-9 steps, see list below:

 | Steps | Title |